dart-lang/pub/doc/solver.md

 for version solving.
 Pubgrub avoids selecting package versions in unfounded sets by only choosing versions for packages that are known to have outstanding dependencies.

+## Binary Clause Specialization

+General CDCL SAT solvers typically rely on 2-watched literal (2WL) indexing schemes to avoid traversing non-unit clauses during unit propagation.
+In version solving, most formulas are binary clauses representing dependencies between two packages (such as `foo ^1.0.0 → bar ^2.0.0`, represented as `{foo ^1.0.0, not bar ^2.0.0}`).

+Because binary clauses contain only two terms, Pubgrub specializes binary clause
+evaluation: when a package's assignment changes, binary clauses where neither term is satisfied by the partial solution are skipped immediately without inspecting or maintaining dynamic watch pointers.
+This provides the fast-skip benefits of 2-watched literals with minimal data structure overhead.